Formula to Calculate Fixed Asset Turnover Ratio

 You can use the following calculator

 - The fixed asset turnover ratio is important from the point of view of an investor and creditor who use this to assess how well a company is utilizing its machines and equipment to generate sales.
 This concept is important for investors because it can be used to measure the approximate return on their investment in fixed assets.

 - On the other hand, the creditors use the ratio to check if the company has the potential to generate adequate cash flow from the newly purchased equipment in order to pay back the loan that has been used to purchase it.
 This ratio is typically useful in the case of the manufacturing industry, where companies have large and expensive equipment purchases.

 - If the company has too much invested in the company’s assets, then their operating capital will be too high.
 Otherwise, if the company does not have enough invested in its assets, then the company might end up losing sales, which will hurt its profitability, free cash flow, and eventually, stock price.
 As such, it is important for the management to determine the right amount of investment in each of their assets.

 - It can be done by comparing the ratio of the company to that of other companies in the same industry and analyze how much others have invested in similar assets.
 Further, the company can also track how much they have invested in each asset every year and draw a pattern to check the year-on-year trend.

 This has been a guide to Fixed Asset Turnover Ratio Formula.
-Here we discuss how to calculate Fixed Asset Turnover Ratio step by step using practical examples and downloadable excel template.
+Here we discuss how to calculate the Fixed Asset Turnover Ratio step by step using practical examples and a downloadable excel template.
 You can learn more about financial analysis from the following articles –